 There are around 6 Van Gogh paintings on display at the Rijksmuseum.
 You can get deeper insights into the Dutch golden era and the painter’s life from the collection.

 Yes, the Rijksmuseum is a must-visit for history buffs.
 Vincent Van Gogh was one of the most famous artists from the Impressionist era and his paintings such as his Self-Portrait offer insights into the Golden Age of Dutch art.

 The Rijksmuseum is open every day from 9 AM to 5 PM.

 The best time to visit the Rijksmuseum is early in the day when it just opens or in the afternoons around 3 PM.
 It is best to visit on a weekday.
 The crowds are comparatively lesser than on weekends and holidays.

 There is no dress code to enter the Rijksmuseum.
 Wear your most comfortable shoes to explore all the galleries comfortably.

 You can reach the Rijksmuseum via bus, tram, or train.
 Bus 314, 347, and 397, and tram lines 1, 2, 5, 7, 12, and 19 can get you to Rijksmuseum.
 The nearest bus stop is Leidseplein or Overoom.
 And, the nearest tram stop is Spiegelgracht.
 You can also board an IC or SPR train to reach Museumplein and walk to the Rijksmuseum.

-You can see other famous paintings such as Vincent Van Gogh’s Self-Portrait and Vermeer’s The Milkmaid at the Rijksmuseum.
+You can see other famous paintings such as Rembrandt's The Night Watch and Vermeer’s The Milkmaid at the Rijksmuseum.